Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 6-7.md

-# OverTheWire Bandit - Level 6-7
+# OverTheWire Bandit Game - Level 6-7

 ## The Objective :
 Find the password in order to progress to the next level.
 The password for the next level is stored somewhere on the server and has all of the following properties: